The Journey to Realness: Transforming Pain into Beauty

 Thinking in terms of the culture today, Jesus might have hordes of people in line around four city blocks hoping to be chosen, as if it was a shot at some reality TV show!
 Okay, maybe not.

 Anyway, we know the disciple’s faith and trust in Jesus waxed and waned throughout his ministry.
-Except for Judas Iscariot, who checked out early, it wasn’t until after the resurrection that their passion caught fire, a passion that would take them to their own deaths.
+Except for Judas Iscariot, who checked out early.
+It wasn’t until after the resurrection that their passion caught fire, a passion that would take them to their own deaths.
 At that point, they were beyond holding out for a life story that would make them famous.

 Anyway, think of the difference between the guys who scattered when their fear got the best of them and those same guys who became faithful and fearless after Jesus’ resurrection, despite their continued limping along an uncertain path.
 That should give us all hope.
 Why?
 Because if we are honest with ourselves, we too are misfits, doubters, seekers of power and acclaim, liars, and cowards.